vercel/next.js/errors/empty-configuration.md

 #### Possible Ways to Fix It

-Check if you export correctly configuration in next.config.js file:
+Check if you correctly export configuration in `next.config.js` file:

 ```
 module.exports = {